Two Strategies for a Quick Website Refresh

 The images are the hook.

-The first indication that they are in the right place and you can help them.
+The first indication is that they are in the right place and you can help them.

-So let’s think about what type of images, you need to do a quick website refresh for 2020.
+So let’s think about what type of images you need to do a quick website refresh.

-The images that you choose, make a huge difference to convey who you are, what you do and what type of transformation you offer.
+The images you choose make a considerable difference in conveying who you are, what you do, and what type of transformation you offer.

-They don’t really need that curling iron.
+People don’t need a curling iron.
 They need curly hair.
 The curling iron being sold is a means to an end.

-They don’t need that course on Instagram, they need the knowledge that will help them create engagement that they are going to get from that course.
+They don’t need that course on Instagram, they need the knowledge that will help them create the engagement that they will get from that course.

-And to go a step further… it’s not even the engagement they care about, it’s the clients who find them and trust them from that engagement.
+And to go a step further… it’s not even the engagement they care about; the clients find and trust them from that engagement.

-So your course isn’t about Instagram, it’s about getting new clients.
+So your course isn’t about Instagram but getting new clients.

-In 2020, having the images to hook the viewer is critical.
+In today’s market, having images to hook the viewer is critical.
 You need them to understand they are in the right place within seconds.

-To make sure your images are helping you, I’m going to give you two quick tips.
+To ensure your images are helping you, I will give you two quick tips.

-The very first image that people see on your website when they go to your homepage must convey either who you are, how you can help, or what problem you solve for them.
+The first image people see on your website when they go to your homepage must convey who you are, how you can help, or what problem you solve for them.

-I looked at a website recently is that sells graphic tees but the very first photo on their website was the picture of a sunflower.
+I looked at a website recently that sells graphic tees, but the first photo on their website was the picture of a sunflower.

 Now a lot of their shirts have graphics about saving bees.
 But the image of a sunflower just made me wonder if I went to the wrong website.